Commodity fetishism: Commodified art

 The cultural critics Georg Simmel and Walter Benjamin examined and described the fetishes and fetishism of art, by means of which "artistic" commodities are produced for sale in the market, and how commodification determines and establishes the value of the artistic commodities (goods and services) derived from legitimate Art; for example, the selling of an artist's personal effects as "artistic fetishes".

 Legal traducement

 In the field of law, the scholar Evgeny Pashukanis (The General Theory of Law and Marxism, 1924), the Austrian politician Karl Renner, the German political scientist Franz Leopold Neumann, the British socialist writer China Miéville, the labour-law attorney Marc Linder, and the American legal philosopher Duncan Kennedy (The Role of Law in Economic Theory: Essays on the Fetishism of Commodities, 1985) have respectively explored the applications of commodity fetishism in their contemporary legal systems, and reported that the reification of legal forms misrepresents social relations.

+Data economy

+More recently, the Marxist concept has been used to understand the dynamics of the digital economy.
+Brazilian legal scholar Giovanna Diniz Eduardo brings the debate up to date by demonstrating how fetishism operates on individuals’ information on the internet.
+Diniz points out that, under surveillance capitalism, personal data is stripped of its human and subjective dimension and treated as mere commodities with assigned prices.
+Just as Marx highlighted the concealment of labor relations behind physical objects, the author argues that the contemporary fetish hides the complex processes of extraction, processing, and algorithmic exploitation, making the circulation of data appear to be a natural and autonomous consequence of technological mediation, rather than a relationship of economic exploitation.